Car Accident Lawyers

 We have a fault-based system for car accident injury claims in Alberta.
 That means an injured person is only entitled to full compensation if they are found to not be at fault for a car accident.

 Depending on the nature of the injuries, how long it will take for you to recover, the healthcare required and the impact on your ability to earn an income are factors to calculate a personal injury claim.
 There are several categories of damages, including:

 - Healthcare costs

 - Loss of enjoyment of life (pain and suffering)

 The length of your recovery is a large factor in determining your potential settlement.
 Your age can also be a big factor.
 For example, a 15-year-old with catastrophic injuries will experience losses over a longer period than a 55-year-old and may have the potential for a much larger claim.

-Free Consultation for Victims of Motor Vehicle Accidents
+Free Consultation for Victims of Car Accidents

 At KMSC, our lawyers have decades of experience in litigating personal injury claims.
 We can explain your options to you, guide you through the process, and ensure your injuries are properly assessed and treated by medical professionals.
 Ultimately, we will ensure that you receive the compensation you deserve.